san-ghun/hongbooking/README.md

-# How to use Auto macro booking evaluation slots?
+# Eval_booker which is Automatically booking evaluation slots

 download selenium if do not have type in your terminal